ropensci/dev_guide/onboarding_reviewer.Rmd

 - Are there performance improvements that could be made?
 - Is the documentation (installation instructions/vignettes/examples/demos) clear and sufficient?

+Please be respectful and kind to the authors in your reviews.
+Our [code of conduct](#code-of-conduct) is mandatory for everyone involved in our review process.
+We expect you to submit your review withing 3 weeks, depending on the deadline set by the editor.
+Please contact the editor directly or in the submission thread to inform them about possible delays.

 We encourage you to use automated tools to facilitate your reviewing.
-These
-include:
+These include:

 -  Checking the package's logs on its continuous integration services (Travs-CI, Codecov, etc.)
 -  Running `devtools::check()` and `devtools::test()` on the package to find any errors that may be missed on the author's system.
 -  Using the **covr** package to examine the extent of test coverage.
 -  Using the [**goodpractice**](https://github.com/MangoTheCat/goodpractice) package (`goodpractice::gp()`) to identify likely sources of errors and style issues.
 -  Using `devtools::spell_check()` to find spelling errors in DESCRIPTION and manual files, and RStudio's spellchecker to find spelling errors in vignettes and README files.

-Please be respectful and kind to the authors in your reviews.
-Our [code of conduct](#code-of-conduct) is mandatory for everyone involved in our review process.

 First-time reviewers may find it helpful to read some previous reviews.
 In general you can find submission threads of onboarded packages [here](https://github.com/ropensci/onboarding/issues?q=is%3Aissue+is%3Aclosed+label%3A6%2Fapproved).
 Here are a few chosen examples (note that your reviews do not need to be as long as examples):